The Tourists

 The Tourists were a British rock and pop band.
 They achieved brief success in the late 1970s before the band split in 1980.
 Two of its members, singer Annie Lennox and guitarist Dave Stewart, went on to international success as Eurythmics.

 Early history

 Guitarists Peet Coombes and Dave Stewart were members of the folk rock band Longdancer, which was on Elton John's Rocket Records label.
-They moved to London, where they met singer Annie Lennox, who had dropped out of a course at the Royal Academy of Music to pursue her ambitions in pop music.
+They moved to London, where they met Scottish singer Annie Lennox, who had dropped out of a course at the Royal Academy of Music to pursue her ambitions in pop music.

 Forming a band in 1976, the three of them initially called themselves The Catch.
 In 1977, the band released a single named "Borderline/Black Blood" on Logo Records.
 It was released in the UK, the Netherlands, Spain, and Portugal, but was not a commercial success.

 The Tourists

 By 1976, they had recruited bass guitarist Eddie Chin and drummer Jim Toomey (without exception, billed throughout his time with the Tourists as Jim "Do It" Toomey), and renamed themselves The Tourists.
 This was the beginning of a productive period for the band and they released three albums: The Tourists (1979), Reality Effect (1979), and Luminous Basement (1980), as well as half a dozen singles, including "Blind Among the Flowers" (1979), "The Loneliest Man in the World" (1979), "Don't Say I Told You So" (1980), and two hits, the Dusty Springfield cover "I Only Want to Be with You" (1979) and "So Good to Be Back Home Again" (1980), both of which reached the top 10 in the UK.

 "I Only Want to Be with You" was also a top-10 hit in Australia and reached number 83 on the US Billboard Hot 100.
 Coombes was the band's main songwriter, although later releases had the first compositions by Lennox and Stewart.

 In 1980, the band signed to the UK branch of RCA Records.
 They toured extensively in the UK and abroad, including as support for Roxy Music on their 1979 Manifesto Tour.
 The group disbanded in late 1980.